 1977 - We also faced the Gunners, holding them to a goalless draw at Highbury.

 1980 - Howard Gayle made his reds bow as a substitute for David Fairclough in a 3-0 win at Manchester City.
 Our goals came from Kenny Dalglish, Graeme Souness and Sammy Lee.

-2020 – Ollie Watkins bagged a first-half treble as we lost 7-2 at Aston Villa behind closed doors, the first of his four goals against the reds to date.
+2020 – Ollie Watkins bagged a first-half treble as we lost 7-2 at Aston Villa behind closed doors, the first of his five goals against the reds to date.
 Mohamed Salah and Jack Grealish each struck twice, with these being the first of Grealish’s four goals past us so far, with John McGinn and ex-Blue Ross Barkley also on target.
 This was the first time we had conceded seven goals since April 1963 when we lost by the same score at Tottenham Hotspur.

 1919 - Billy Hibbert scored a hat-trick for Newcastle United as they beat us 3-0 at St. James’ Park, the last of his thirteen goals past us.
 Outside-right Harold Wadsworth made his debut in this game while inside-right Fred Pagnam featured for the 39th and final time.

 1895 – Scottish left-back Duncan McLean was sold to St. Bernard's.
 He made his reds bow in our very first game having remained when Everton departed Anfield.
 He bagged four goals in 82 games, helping us to the Second Division title before returning north of the border to join Edinburgh St. Bernard’s in October 1895, with whom he won two full international caps.